ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : The form of proof that the client instance will use when
     presenting the key.
 The valid values of this field and the processing requirements for each are detailed in
     {{binding-keys}}.
-This field is REQUIRED.
+The `proof` field is REQUIRED.

 jwk (object)
-: Value of the public key as a JSON Web Key.
-MUST
+: Value of the public key as a JSON Web Key {{RFC7517}}.
+The object MUST
             contain an "alg" field which is used to validate the signature.
-            MUST contain the "kid" field to identify the key in the signed object.
+            The object MUST contain the "kid" field to identify the key.

 cert (string)
 : PEM serialized value of the certificate used to
-            sign the request, with optional internal whitespace.
+            sign the request, with optional internal whitespace per {{RFC7468}}.
+The PEM header and footer are optionally removed.

 cert#S256 (string)
 : The certificate thumbprint calculated as